LeonimusTTV/SpotiCraft/README.md

 Build and enjoy :3

 ## Changelog
+Beta 0.0.5
+- Added Turk and French
+- Fixed pixel bleeding on 1.20.1
+- Fixed crash when searching for an artist, playlist or album without an image

 Beta 0.0.4
 - Fixed crash when image isn't downloaded successfully
 - Fixed crash when user doesn't have an active device